Research Training Institute on Cluster-Randomized Trials

 If selected for participation in the Summer Training Institute, individuals who require accommodations for disabilities should contact Valerie Lyne at Northwestern University (e-mail: email@example.com).

 Northwestern University will pay for lodging and for course materials.
 A limited amount of travel support is available for special situations where a participant is accepted but lacks funding or for participants from school districts and state government.

-The Summer Training Institute will be offered July 6–16, 2020.
+The Summer Training Institute will be offered June 20–30, 2022.
 If you are interested in attending the CRT Training Institute, please e-mail the following materials to Valerie Lyne at firstname.lastname@example.org and complete the online application form.
-The application deadline will be Monday, March 30, 2020.

 1. A copy of your current curriculum vitae